shadeed/rtl-styling/posts/rtl-styling.md

 }

 .c-header[dir="rtl"] .c-input--search {
-  /* I replaced the original icon with a flipped one */
+  /* We replace the original icon with a flipped one. */
   background-image: url("data:image/svg+xml...");
   background-position: right 6px center;
 }
 ```

-Also, when typing into the search box, the text shouldn't go under the icon.
-To avoid that, padding should be added either on the right or left sides.
+Also, when the user types in the search box, the text shouldn’t slide under the icon.
+To avoid this, add padding on either the right or left side.

 ![](../../img/input-padding.png)